- Religion and Philosophy»

 The missionaries spread out in the hinterland of India concentrating on tribal areas and poor Hindu and Muslim residents.
-These were given ample gifts and were told that these were sent by Jesus Christ and as such they should convert to Christianity.
-This inducement by the church marked the hall mark of the thrust under guidance from Rome to convert as many as possible to the Christian faith.
-I will add that the main trust was from the Catholics from Rome and in comparison the Protestants were not that zealous in their attempt to convert Indians to Christianity.
+These were given ample gifts and were told that these were sent by Jesus Christ and as they should convert to Christianity.
+This inducement by the church marked the hallmark of the thrust under guidance from Rome to convert as many as possible to the Christian faith.
+I will add that the main thrust was from the Catholics from Rome and in comparison, the Protestants were not that zealous in their attempt to convert Indians to Christianity.

 Failure of the Missionaries